pinocchiocoin/pinocchiocoin/README.md

 txindex=1
 addresstype=legacy
 changetype=legacy
+fallbackfee=0.0001
 addnode=13.60.252.130:9777
 ```

 `addresstype=legacy` and `changetype=legacy` are required.
 Without them the
 wallet generates P2SH addresses and your mining rewards will be lost.

+`fallbackfee` is required to send coins.
+The wallet normally estimates fees
+from recent network activity, but on a young chain there isn't enough
+history for that, and sends fail with "Fee estimation failed."
+This line
+supplies a default.
+If you change the config, restart the node — config is
+only read at startup.

 ---